Updated Mar 15, 2026

 How did mental health and wellbeing change?

-Isolation, disrupted collaboration and uncertainty affected wellbeing.
-Cinematics and photography often hinge on group work and hands‑on activity, so curtailed interaction compounded stress.
-Many institutions used student surveys to understand needs, then offered online wellbeing workshops, easier routes to support and stronger communication.
-Open channels for concerns, timely Q&A sessions and consistent module‑level information helped reduce anxiety and sustain motivation.
+Isolation, disrupted collaboration, and ongoing uncertainty affected wellbeing throughout the period.
+Cinematics and photography often depend on group energy, shared critique, and hands-on making, so reduced interaction could intensify stress and disconnection, a pattern echoed in what helps cinematics and photography students thrive at university.
+Many institutions used surveys and open-text feedback to understand changing needs, then expanded online wellbeing workshops, simplified support routes, and improved module-level communication.
+Timely Q&A sessions and consistent information helped reduce anxiety because students could see what support existed and what would happen next.

 What happened to industry connection and future prospects?